 This website is designed to help CCC leadership, faculty, staff, and students share best practices, collaborate, and develop innovative services and policies.

-CCC Health & Wellness is a partnership between the California Community Colleges Chancellor’s Office (CCCCO) and the Foundation for California Community Colleges (Foundation).
+CCC Health & Wellness is a project of the California Community Colleges Chancellor’s Office (CCCCO).
 The Center for Applied Research Solutions (CARS) provides training, resource development, and technical support to the CCCCO and Foundation to build CCC system capacity.

 The California Community Colleges Student Mental Health Program (CCC SMHP) launched in October 2011 as one of several Prevention and Early Intervention (PEI) initiatives funded by the voter-approved Mental Health Services Act (Prop.
 63) and implemented by the CalMHSA.
 CalMHSA is an organization of California counties working to improve mental health outcomes for individuals, families, and communities.